pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Solution

-To resolve this issue remove the page from VRT settings or fix the redirect in the Dev environment for the page.
+To resolve this issue, remove the page from VRT settings or fix the redirect in the Dev environment for the page.

 </Accordion>